GamesCreed

 Ubisoft deems to have found the sweet spot with Prince of Persia: The Lost Crown.

 In the age of technological advancements, most game developers are incentivized to implement an accessibility mode so that everyone in their audience can enjoy their craft.
 While accessibility modes are not something new, as time goes on, they are becoming more and more important.
-For people who cannot read small texts, have hearing aids, or have colorblindness, having a toggle to disable or enable some of the options can be a lifesaver.
+For people who cannot read small texts, have hearing aids, or have color blindness, having a toggle to disable or enable some of the options can be a lifesaver.

-Usually, adding the accessibility mode does not take much effort, as QA testers and feedback from short-time demos could help developers identify what people want and change stuff accordingly.
+Usually, adding the accessibility mode does not take much effort, as QA testers and feedback from short-time demos could help developers identify what people want and change things accordingly.
 Although this sounds very simple, Namco, unfortunately, hit a giant rock while trying to implement an accessibility mode of their own and failed hard at getting a green light from their player base.
 The supposed colorblind mode did not help people who are colorblind at all and even triggered epilepsy amongst people without a warning.

 But on the other hand, Ubisoft seems to have done a great job with their newest title, Prince of Persia: The Lost Crown.
-Unlike the previous entries to the Prince of Persia series, The Lost Crown is a 2.5 Metroidvania that does not heavily rely on fast-paced movements, therefore it is easy to track what is going on the screen.
+Unlike the previous entries to the Prince of Persia series, The Lost Crown is a 2.5 Metroidvania that does not heavily rely on fast-paced movements; therefore, it is easy to track what is going on the screen.

 Prince of Persia: The Lost Crown, Ubisoft, Metroidvania, Classic, Action, 2.5D, GamesCreed